Find schools that offer these popular programs

 Baking and Pastry School Options in Cincinnati, OH

 Students who want to earn an associate degree in baking and pastry arts can do so at Cincinnati State Technical and Community College, located less than five miles from downtown Cincinnati.
-Qualified graduates may find jobs at pastry shops, restaurants, bakeries, and other businesses in the food service industry.
-The following resource includes more information about this program, as well as table with key school statistics and program costs.
+Qualified graduates may find jobs at pastry shops, restaurants, bakeries, and other businesses in the foodservice industry.
+The following resource includes more information about this program, as well as a table with key school statistics and program costs.
 An additional training option for aspiring baking and pastry artists can be found at the end of the article.

 Use this table to find out how much it can cost to earn a degree in baking and pastry making.
 Note the open admissions and percentage of students receiving financial aid.

 |Campus Setting||Large City*|